liviambmiranda/Governance_VBE_VE/README.md

 # Overview

-This repository explores the **validation, testing, and simulation analysis of blockchain governance mechanisms** for inter-organizational collaboration in **Virtual Enterprises** and **Virtual Breeding Environments (VBEs)**.
+This repository explores the **validation, testing, and simulation analysis of blockchain governance mechanisms** for inter-organisational collaboration in **Virtual Enterprises** and **Virtual Breeding Environments (VBEs)**.
 The projects are divided into two major components:

 1. **Empirical Validation and Testing**
 2. **Simulation Analysis**